nalbert9/Deep_Reinforcement_Learning/P2_Continuous-control/README.md

 ### Solving the Environment

+For this projet we will solve the first version.
 The task is episodic, and in order to solve the environment, our agent must get an average score of +30 over 100 consecutive episodes.

 ### Getting Started